yampilop/RHOSPVirtLab/README.md

 - Set the proper parameters for NFV roles in `ComputeSriovProperties`, `ComputeOvsHwOffloadProperties`, `ComputeOvsDpdkProperties` and/or `ComputeOvsDpdkSriovProperties`.
 - Choose to deploy Octavia with `DeployOctavia: True`.
+- Choose to deploy Designate with `DeployDesignate: True`.
 - Choose to register the nodes with `RegisterNodes: True`.

 #### DCNLeafs customization